SIAM Journal on Applied Mathematics

 The SIAM Journal on Applied Mathematics is a peer-reviewed academic journal in applied mathematics published by the Society for Industrial and Applied Mathematics (SIAM), with Paul A. Martin (Colorado School of Mines) as its editor-in-chief.
 It was founded in 1953 as SIAM's first journal, the Journal of the Society for Industrial and Applied Mathematics, and was given its current name in 1966.
-In most years since 1999, it has been ranked by SCImago Journal Rank as a second-quartile journal in applied mathematics.
+In most years since 1999, it has been ranked by SCImago Journal Rank as a first-quartile journal in applied mathematics.
 Together with Communications on Pure and Applied Mathematics it has been called "one of the two greatest American entries in applied math".